bashatahamal/bashatahamal.github.io/projects/6_ITMS.md

 describe-opening: Intelligent Traffic Monitoring System is an image processing based software for vehicle counting (cars, buses, trucks, motorbikes, pedestrians) and traffic rules violation detection (illegal turns and directions) using video as input via online streaming, video files or cameras to get frames image to be processed.
 This professional project was done by two people in approximately 5 months and the work I did
 describe-content:
     - Became a leader in project completion.
-    - Provide solutions and ideas on how the project can be done, including the methods used
+    - Provided solutions and ideas on how the project can be done, including the methods used
-    - Help built the dataset using low resolution CCTV images
+    - Helped build the dataset using low resolution CCTV images
     - Worked on preparing, tuning and training the model using the dataset created (Yolov5)
     - Built a web-based interface for the system using Flask framework
     - Implemented a web-based interface design with html, css, and javascript